Home > matGeom > geom3d > angles3d.m

 Spherical angles

-Spherical angles are defined by 2 angles:
+Spherical angles can be defined by 2 angles:

 * THETA, the colatitude, representing angle with Oz axis (between 0 and